hunterthompson025/SupplementTracker/README.md

 | Firebase Console → **Authentication → Settings → Authorized domains** | `hunterthompson025.github.io` | `auth/unauthorized-domain` |
 | Google Cloud Console → **APIs & Services → Credentials** → the browser API key → **Application restrictions → Websites** | `https://hunterthompson025.github.io/*` | `auth/requests-from-referer-…-are-blocked` |

+For local development, Firebase's Authorized domains list already contains `localhost`, so only the API key needs entries — add `http://localhost:8000/*` and `http://127.0.0.1:8000/*`, matching whatever port you serve on.
+The port is part of the referrer, so `http://localhost/*` alone is not enough.

-Add `localhost` and `http://localhost:8000/*` to the same two lists for local development.
-API key changes can take a few minutes to take effect.
+Each entry is added with **ADD** → type → **DONE**, then **SAVE**; skipping DONE discards the entry.
+Key changes take a few minutes to take effect.

+If the project has more than one browser API key, the one that matters is the one whose value matches `apiKey` in [`assets/js/config.js`](assets/js/config.js).
+The failing request's URL in DevTools ends in `?key=…`, which identifies it conclusively.

 The API key restriction is not what protects the data — the key is readable in view-source either way.
 It limits who can spend the project's quota.